 The law can fall into a grey area here, as the legal literature states you’re guilty if you are intoxicated and ‘in charge of the motor vehicle’.
 This means that the engine may not need to be started for you to be charged.
 Police don’t need to have evidence that you were actually driving in order for it to be an offence.

-This motoring offence means that your driving was considered to be below that of a competent and careful driver.
-You could have been caught tailgating, driving through red lights, driving in the overtaking lane unnecessarily or suddenly braking.
+This motoring offence means that your standard of driving was considered to be below that of a competent and careful driver.
+You could have been caught tailgating, driving through red lights, driving in the overtaking lane unnecessarily, or suddenly braking.
 This is a broad category so there are many more offences that fall under careless driving.

-You could also be penalised for driving while using your mobile.
+You can be penalised for driving while using your mobile.
 These punishments include 6 points on your license and a £200 fine.

 Careless driving often lands the defendant with penalty points on their license, a disqualification or a fine.
 The amount of each will depend on the seriousness of the offence.

 It is illegal to exceed the speed limit.
 If you’re caught for minor speeding, you could be penalised with points, a fine or a speed awareness course.

 More serious speeding offences could land you with a disqualification.
 Seek legal advice to ensure that your case is handled in the best possible way.